 In case of output short-circuit or if the power supply experiences a severe overloading situation, an internal error flag is raised and starts a countdown timer.
-If the flag is asserted longer than its internal value, the driving pulses are stopped and V{cc} falls down as the auxiliary pulses are missing.
-When it crosses $VCC{(min)}$, the controller consumption is down to a few μA and the V{cc} slowly builds up again thanks to the resistive starting network.
-When V{cc} reaches VCC{ON} , the controller purposely ignores the re-start and waits for another V{cc} cycle: this is the so-called double hiccup.
+If the flag is asserted longer than its programmed value (200 ms or 50 ms in the example), the driving pulses are stopped and $V{cc}$ falls down as the auxiliary pulses are missing.
+When it crosses VCC(min), the controller consumption is down to a few $\mu A$ and the $V{cc}$ slowly builds up again thanks to the resistive starting network.
+When $V{cc}$ reaches $VCC{ON}$ , the controller purposely ignores the re-start and waits for another $V{cc}$ cycle: this is the so-called double hiccup.
 By lowering the duty ratio in fault condition, it naturally reduces the average input power and the rms current in the output cable.
 Illustration of such principle appears in Figure 9.
 Please note that soft-start is activated upon re-start attempt.

 Figure 9.
-An auto-recovery hiccup mode is entered in case a faulty event is acknowledged by the controller.
+An auto-recovery hiccup mode is entered in case a faulty event longer than 100 ms is acknowledged by the controller.